drasticstatic/nft_dappu-punks/README.md

 - [Ethers.js](https://docs.ethers.io/) for blockchain interaction
 - [IPFS](https://ipfs.io/) for decentralized storage

----

-**Happy Building! 🚀**
+## 👷🏼 Happy Building 🥳!

-For questions or support, please open an issue in the repository.
+For questions or support, please open an issue in the 'nft_dappu-punks' repository
-# nft_dappu-punks